How Do Numbing & Desensitizing Lubes Work? Are They Safe?

 Knowing exactly when and how to use different types of lubricants is a sexy superpower that can help you turn the pleasure of almost any type of sexual activity up to the max — but using the wrong lube at the wrong time can result in some major regret.

-Most people use desensitizing lubes for exploring the backdoor, also known as anal sex.
+Most people use desensitizing lubes for exploring the backdoor, also known as anal sex — an activity that always requires lubricant.

 Why?
 Because, as much fun as anal can be, it can be uncomfortable at times, especially if you’re not using enough lube or if you’re rushing into things too quickly.
 This is especially true if you’re experimenting with double penetration of the anus or vagina.